bgosselin/ACI-Learning-Modules/Foundation/APIC Interfaces.md

 We have now successfully created a new Tenant and private-network using the APIC API.
-In the next module explore these API calls in detail.
+In the next module explore these API calls in greater detail.